mclane/pvpredict/README.md

 In order to find the code for the nearst DWD prediction grid location, have a look to this [map](https://wettwarn.de/mosmix/mosmix.html).
 This code must be entered to the respective field in the config file.

 Do not expect high precision results.
 This is still work in progress and has not been extensively tested.
+An example containing prediciton data
+(MOSMIX_L_2020111109_P444.kml) is provided in order to demonstrate the data structure.
+For testing purposes, simply adjust the value of publishTime in the config.yaml in order to see the program activity.